adscorp100/mdhomecarebuild/src/content/services/aged-care-home-modifications-maintenance.md

 - **Insurance**: Some home insurance policies may cover certain modifications
 - **Private Payment**: Self-funded options with flexible payment plans

-##
+## Why Choose Our Home Modification Services in {suburb}

-Why Choose Our Home Modification Services in {suburb}Our services stand out in {suburb} because we offer:
+Our services stand out in {suburb} because we offer:

 - **Local Expertise**: Knowledge of {suburb}'s housing styles and building regulations
 - **Qualified Professionals**: Licensed, experienced tradespeople and occupational therapists